Laws & Policies

 Littering and/or other dumping of refuse is prohibited.
 Use of park dumpsters for discarding household trash is prohibited.

-Pets, except seeing-eye dogs, are prohibited in buildings and may not be tied to objects and left unattended.
+Pets, with exception of guide dogs accompanying visually impaired persons or hearing ear dogs accompanying hearing-impaired persons, are prohibited in park buildings and may not be tied to objects and left unattended.

 Weapons are prohibited in all park buildings.

 Smoking is prohibited in all park buildings.

 Found property must be turned in to the nearest Park Ranger or Visitor Center.

 For Christmas in 1903, the I.O.
 St. Luke gave Maggie Walker a Victoria (a type of horse-drawn carriage), a matched pair of black horses, and coachman’s livery.